 • Ethics and forensic issues

-Once PAs have satisfied all other requirements for the Psychiatry CAQ, they can apply for the Psychiatry Specialty Exam -- 120 multiple-choice questions related to psychiatry targeted for PAs with experience in the practice of that specialty.
+Once PAs have satisfied other requirements for the Psychiatry CAQ, they can apply for the Psychiatry Specialty Exam -- 120 multiple-choice questions related to psychiatry targeted for PAs with experience in the practice of that specialty.
 It will be based on the Content Blueprint, developed using data gathered during the 2009-2010 PA Practice Analysis conducted by NCCPA.

 To review sample questions, click here.